-- The Simpsons: As a bear wanders through Springfield, Chief Wiggum tries to shoot it with a tranquilizer dart.
+- The Simpsons: As a bear wanders through Springfield in "Much Apu About Nothing", Chief Wiggum tries to shoot it with a tranquilizer dart.
 The first shot hits Barney instead, while the second shot connects.
 Both Barney and the bear react the same (despite the differences in time of administration, body mass, constitution and species), and there is no indication that the tranq shot into Barney gave him any long-term ill effects.
-Then again, this is Barney we're talking about; mere tranquillisers are nothing compared to what he puts his liver through on a regular basis.
+Then again, this is Barney we're talking about; mere tranquilizers are nothing compared to what he puts his liver through on a regular basis.
 In fact, he only succumbs after he pulls out the dart, breaks it in half, and drinks the contents.

 - Averted in American Dad!.
 Stan drugs Steve and his friends with spiked cheeseburgers so he can put them in the CIA holograph deck and force them to have outdoor adventures like he had as a kid.
 Steve, Toshi and Snot immediately nod off after a few bites... but not Barry.

 Stan: Have three more!